leycec/zeshy/README.md

 ### Gentoo

 Gentoo effectively supports Zeshy out of the box.
-(Probably due to Zeshy's implementation by a Gentoo user. _Probably_.)
+(Probably due to Zeshy's implementation by a Gentoo contributor. _Probably_.)

 #### Install `layman`, the Gentoo overlay manager.